As it turns out, academia and I weren’t right for each other. But for a long time, I thought we were.

 But because I had the experience of being in and then leaving academia — with all of the heartbreak, identity dissolution, and social isolation that entailed — I’m passionate about helping people negotiate that transition with support, with hope, and even with grace.

-Today, in addition to coaching, I get to spend my time hanging out with my wife and our menagerie (two dogs, two cats, and dearly departed turtles); making jewelry; finding streams to hang out beside; talking about personality and passion; collaging; planning flower gardens; meditating; and learning to run.
+Today, in addition to coaching, I get to spend my time hanging out with my wife and our menagerie (one elderly dog, two cats, and pictures of our dearly departed dog, cat, and turtles); learning line dancing; finding streams to hang out beside; talking about personality and passion; collaging; exploring my new(ish) city; meditating; and learning to doodle.
 It’s a pretty awesome life.